flashcordon/big-history/Exploration-spatiale.md

 EAC created a so-called EVA pre-familiarisation training course, which is conducted at EAC's Neutral Buoyancy Facility (NBF).
 This programme teaches ESA astronauts basic EVA concepts and EVA skills such as tethering to the Station, use of special EVA tools, communication with an EVA crewmate as well as with the control room and how to keep full situational awareness in a complex and challenging environment.
 Neutral Buoyancy Facility at EAC in Cologne, Germany Astronauts get their first space-suited glimpse of the ISS not in the vacuum of space, but 40 feet (12 meters) underwater.
 Years before astronauts ever perform an EVA in space, they begin training in the Neutral Buoyancy Lab at NASA's Johnson Space Center in Houston — a 6 million gallon (22,700 metric tons) pool housing a submerged replica of the space station.
-An astronaut trains for approximately 7 hours in the pool for every hour they might spend walking in space, according to NASA.
-Underwater, astronauts practice connecting electrical cables, removing broken equipment and everything else they'll be doing in space, all while learning how to work within the constricting suit.
-Most spacewalks are performed in pairs.
-(So far, there has been only one three-person EVA.)
-One astronaut is the lead spacewalker, responsible for keeping track of the cadence, safety and completion of the entire jaunt.

 ## La sortie de Thomas Pesquet (mission Alpha)